francescoraves483/OCABS-project/README.md

-# OCABS is now inside OScar
+# OCABS is now part of OScar

 All the features of OCABS, __except for enhanced CAMs__, are now integrated into the CA Basic Service module of OScar, our open implementation of the ETSI C-ITS stack.
-You can find more information on OScar [OpenWrt-V2X](https://github.com/DriveX-devs/OScar).
+You can find more information on OScar [here](https://github.com/DriveX-devs/OScar).

 Therefore, OCABS is no longer going to be maintained with the exclusion of the enhanced CAM features.
 The latter are going to be maintained as part of this repository, until they will be integrated into OScar.